 And not all of POPSUGAR’s workouts are for advanced exercisers.
 Check out the 15-Minute Beginner’s At-Home Cardio Workout to get to grips with cardio exercise.
-Using all this time indoors productively to learn how to exercise and get really fit is easy with videos like these!
+Using all time indoors as the weather turns colder and learning how to exercise and get really fit is easy with videos like these!

 Did you know the NHS has a catalogue of free exercise videos for different preferences and fitness levels?

 It may not sound as glamorous as POPSUGAR and the like, but the different sections and straightforward videos are actually pretty excellent.
 The workouts are split into four main sections, which are aerobic exercise, strength and resistance, pilates and yoga, and other fitness plans.